-When you come towards the end of the winding road from the highway, you look down and see a turnaround where buses and cars are parked and people are standing on stone walls taking snapshots of the ocean for their scrapbooks.
+When you come towards the end of the winding road that leads you from the highway to the water, you look down and see a turnaround where buses and cars are parked and people are standing on stone walls taking snapshots of the ocean for their scrapbooks.

-I am looking for a white pueblo styled house built somewhere on this peninsula.
+I am looking for a white pueblo styled house, ” Casa Pueblo” built somewhere on this peninsula.

 Not seeing it, I backtrack and ask a lady with her daughter where the Casa Pueblo is?
-She points and moves her hand a little to the right, over a hill I can’t see through.
+The woman points and moves her hand a little to the right, pointing over a hill I can’t see through.

-I walk back, go further than I had before, and spy a smaller road cutting away to the right from this main road.
+I walk back down the winding road, go further than I had before, and spy a smaller road cutting away to the right from this main road.
 A few more steps and I see white adobe style walls that can only be the famous Casa Pueblo built on a cliff overlooking the ocean.

 There are vehicles parked along both sides of the narrow road leading up to its entry and people are trekking towards the National Monument like ants following a jungle trail.